MisanthropicBit/neotest-busted/README.md

 ## Parametric tests

 > [!IMPORTANT]
-> Supporting parametric tests requires extra computation to find them so support
+> Supporting parametric tests requires extra computation to discover them so
-> is disabled by default.
-You need to set `parametric_test_discovery` to `true`
+> support is disabled by default.
+You need to set `parametric_test_discovery` to
-> if you want neotest-busted to find parametric tests.
+> `true` if you want neotest-busted to find parametric tests.

 `neotest-busted` supports parametric tests that are generated at runtime as opposed to being defined entirely at source-level as shown below. `describe`'s